gshivani4/Customer_Churn/README.md

 - Seaborn
 - Google Colab

-You can install the necessary libraries using pip:
+You can install the necessary libraries using pip